QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 </div><div class="border-st art border-dark ps-4">

-The Mail Transfer Agent will send the mail to a **Mail Delivery Agent** which is the server that the client will query to access its mails.
-It's common for a MTA to also be an MDA.
+The Mail Transfer Agent will send the mail to a **Mail Delivery Agent** which is the server that the client will query to access his/her emails.
+It's common for an MTA to also be an MDA.

-### 🔓 POP3 - 110 (tcp)
+### 🔓 POP3 - 110 (TCP)

 ➡️&nbsp; There is a secure version called POP3S (port 995).

-Post Office Protocol version 3 is a protocol that open the box, check if there are mails, if there are any, they are download and removed from the box.
+Post Office Protocol version 3 is a protocol that opens the box, checks if there are emails, and if any, downloads and removes them from the box.

 ```bash
 $ telnet IP 110